UdaikaranSingh/recordLinkage/reports/checkpoint3.md

 ## Graph Embedding

-For our graph embedding model, we embedded the
+For our graph embedding model, we embedded the tabular data into a heterogenous graph

 ### Ordinal and Categorical Columns